garrandall/popular-music-data/tracks/no-diggity-blackstreet-dr--dre.md

 I like the way you work it
-No diggity, I got to bag it up (Play on, play on, play on) (Hey yo, hey yo, hey yo, hey yo) I like the way you work it No diggity, I got to bag it up (Hey, ooh)
+No diggity, I got to bag it up (Play on, play on, play on) (Hey yo, hey yo, hey yo, hey yo) I like the way you work it No diggity, I got to bag it up (Hey, oh
 (Hey yo, hey yo, hey yo, hey yo) I like the way you work it No diggity, I got to bag it up (Hell, yeah, babe)